canonical/canonicalwebteam.discourse/README.md

 ## Instructions for Engage pages extension

 Because you are viewing a protected topic, you must provide `api_key` and `api_username`.
 You also need an index topic id, which you can get from discourse.ubuntu.com.
 Your index topic must contain a metadata section.
-Visit the EngageParser for more information about the structure it needs tohave.
+Visit the EngageParser for more information about the structure.
 You are encouraged to use an blueprint name that does not collide with existent blueprints.
-The templates used must match the ones provided in the parameters indicated.
+The templates must match the ones provided in the parameters indicated.

 Here is an example of an implementation: